Applying to Community College

 Step 3: Apply for Financial Aid

 Financial aid is available to help you finance your education.
-To apply, you will be required to complete a FAFSA (Free Application for Federal Student Aid) at fafsa.gov.
-Before you do so, create your FAFSA username and password, called your FSA ID at fsaid.ed.gov.
-This will be your online signature linked to your Social Security number.
-When completing the FAFSA online, be sure to list the community college(s) where you are applying.
+To apply, you will be required to complete a FAFSA® (Free Application for Federal Student Aid) at fafsa.gov.
+A few days before you do so, create your FAFSA username and password, called your FSA ID at studentaid.gov/fsa-id.
+This will allow you to start the FAFSA.
+When completing the FAFSA, be sure to list the community college(s) where you are applying.
 Once the FAFSA is received, the school will notify you of any additional financial aid requirements.

 Step 4: Take the Academic Skills Assessment

 Some schools require you to take an Academic Skills Assessment to determine where you stand academically.
 When applying, contact the school's admissions office to determine whether they will ask you to take an assessment.

 Step 5: Meet with an Advisor to Develop an Academic Plan

 Once your FAFSA and school application are submitted and processed, you may be assigned or you may want to reach out to an academic advisor to develop a plan and determine how many classes you would want to take per semester.
 Your advisor will also be able to help you register for your classes.